"So, why did you move here?" is a question I am often asked.

 I live in the beautiful land of Minneapolis, Minnesota.
 Although I was born and raised in Southern California, I had an itch at an early age to leave and travel to my true spiritual home, the upper Midwest of the USA.

 There are seasons here, and sometimes we experience more than one per day.
-They lend a sense of urgency to living, always preparing for the coming changes.
+Actual seasons lend a sense of urgency to living, always preparing for the coming changes.
 We garden, we cook; we spend time outside whenever we can, as the opportunity to be outside here is precious and fleeting.
 Too hot, too cold, too humid, too windy – it’s always something here on the prairie, and I wouldn’t have it any other way.

 me for it.
 You can’t expect much more than that when you uproot your kids and